Alan Alda: 1984–1999: Established actor

-1990s

-Alda has frequently appeared in the films of his friend, Woody Allen, including Crimes and Misdemeanors (1989), Manhattan Murder Mystery (1993) and Everyone Says I Love You (1996).
+Betsy's Wedding (1990) is Alda's last directing credit to date.
+Alda had a co-starring role as Dr. Robert Gallo in the 1993 television film And the Band Played On.
+He continued appearing in the films of his friend Woody Allen, including Manhattan Murder Mystery (1993) and Everyone Says I Love You (1996).
 When asked about the controversy surrounding Allen in 2019, Alda stated, "I'd work with him again if he wanted me.
 I'm not qualified to judge him...
 I just don't have enough information to convince me I shouldn't work with him.
 And he's an enormously talented guy."

+Alda played Nobel Prize–winning physicist Richard Feynman in the play QED, which had only one other character.
+Although Peter Parnell wrote the play, Alda both produced and inspired it.
 From the fall season of 1993 until the show ended in 2005, Alda was the host for Scientific American Frontiers, which began on PBS in 1990.
 In 1995, he starred as the President of the United States in Michael Moore's political satire/comedy film Canadian Bacon.
 Around this time, rumors circulated that Alda was considering running for the United States Senate in New Jersey, but he denied this.
 In 1996, Alda played Henry Ford, founder of the Ford Motor Company, in Camping With Henry and Tom, based on the book by Mark St. Germain and appeared in the comedy film, Flirting with Disaster.
-In 1997 Alda played National Security Adviser Alvin Jordan In Murder at 1600.
-In 1999, Alda portrayed Dr. Gabriel Lawrence in NBC program ER for five episodes and was nominated for Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+In 1997, Alda played National Security Adviser Alvin Jordan In Murder at 1600.
+In 1999, Alda portrayed Dr. Gabriel Lawrence, Dr. Kerry Weaver's mentor, in the NBC program ER for five episodes.
+During the later episodes, Lawrence was revealed to be in the early stages of Alzheimer's disease.
+Alda was nominated for Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 Alda starred in the original Broadway production of the play Art, which opened on March 1, 1998, at the Bernard B. Jacobs Theatre.
 The play won the Tony Award for Best Play.